Universal Measure of Battery Capacity

 |Similarities when using on Trolleys||Differences when using on Trolleys|

 |Both systems use the same amount of power||12V lithium slightly heavier for same Wh rating|

 |Both systems are equally dependable||24V SLA more complex and heavier|

 |No evidence of higher failure rates on either system||Difference in wiring but this is a manufacturing issue|

 |No noticeable differences when using your trolley||12V more widely used – easier to find parts|

 Our current MGI series trolleys feature a 24 Volt power system, however in the past MGI used both 12V and 24V systems.
 Our Bat-Caddy series trolleys feature 12 Volt power systems.
-Over the past 12 years working with both systems there has been know evidence that one system is more reliable than the other.
-You know, 99% of cars and SUVs have 12V electrical systems!
+Over the past 12 years working with both systems there has been no evidence that one system is more reliable than the other.
+You know, 99% of cars and SUVs have 12V electrical systems.

-A note on Sealed Lead Acid batteries (SLA): SLA batteries are initially a less expensive alternative to lithium batteries, however, they are heavy!
-Electric Trolley SLA batteries typically weigh in around 26 pounds, 20 pounds heavier than an equivalent lithium battery.
-As mentioned they are initially less expensive, but not in the long run.
-SLA batteries are susceptible to storage and over charging damage making there life span much less than today’s Lithium batteries.
+A note on Sealed Lead Acid batteries (SLA): SLA batteries are initially a less expensive alternative to lithium batteries, however, they are heavy.
+Electric Trolley SLA batteries typically weigh in around 26 pounds—20 pounds heavier than an equivalent lithium battery.
+As mentioned, they are initially less expensive, but not in the long run.
+SLA batteries are susceptible to storage and over-charging damage making their life span much less than today’s lithium batteries.